tanmayghare/nova/.github/ISSUE_TEMPLATE/bug_report.md

 **Additional context**
 Add any other context about the problem here.

-**⚠️ Experimental Software Notice**
+**⚠️ Educational/Experimental Software Notice**
-Please note that Nova is experimental software.
-If this is a stability issue, please also mention if you're using this in a production environment (not recommended).
+Please note that Nova is educational/experimental software that is not under active development.
+Bugs may not be fixed.
+Consider forking the repository to fix issues yourself.